-Finally I would like to thank my project supervisor Prof. Dr. Fakraddin Mamedov whose notes on Cryptography and Network Security were a great help for the prepairation of this project..
+Finally I would like to

+thank my project supervisor Prof. Dr. Fakhreddin Mamedov, for his valuable advice and utmost support and notes on Cryptography and Network Security were a great help for the preparation of this project..

 ABSTRACT

 This project contains the general information about the security systems and the role of firewalls in any kind of computer networks including Internet.
 It contains all the necessary details for the use of security system, its working, its reqirements and its deployment.
 The thesis provides a comprehensive knowledge on network system security, from the lowest level of data transmission i.e. data encryption, authentication, digital signature, the protocols used and the deployment of the firewalls system.